howardhsu/BERT-for-RRC-ABSA/README.md

-# BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis and Aspect-based Sentiment Analysis
+# BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis
 code for our NAACL 2019 paper "BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis".

 ## Problem to Solve